Liga de Primera: Format

 The current format has been in place since 2018 with 16 teams competing in the league, playing against each other twice, once at home and once away.
-The team that places first at the end of the season are crowned champions, while the bottom two teams are be relegated.
+The team that places first at the end of the season are crowned champions, while the bottom two teams are relegated.

 Relegation and promotion

 Currently, the two teams that place bottom in the season, are relegated to Primera B de Chile, and replaced by the champions and the playoff winners of the second division.

 Qualification for international competitions

 Chile is given 8 total berths to CONMEBOL competitions, 4 for Copa Libertadores and 4 for Copa Sudamericana.
 The league champions qualify for the following year's Copa Libertadores, as well as the runners-up and the third-placed team.
 The fourth berth is given to the champions of the Copa Chile.
 The teams placing fourth, fifth, sixth and seventh qualify for the following year's Copa Sudamericana.